 How to Choose a Project Management Methodology

-Even though Bolick considers these three buckets of project management methodologies among the most popular, there are dozens of approaches that project managers can choose from when embarking on a new assignment.
+Even though Bolick considers these three types of project management methodologies among the most popular, there are dozens of approaches that project managers can choose from when embarking on a new assignment.

 While this may seem overwhelming to aspiring project managers, Bolick emphasizes that the right methodology should be chosen based solely on “the project and what the needs of the organization are.”